laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 <img src="/img/screenshots/chirp-form.png" alt="Chirp form" class="rounded-lg border dark:border-none shadow-lg" />

+Now that our front-end is powered by JavaScript, any changes we make to our JavaScript templates will be automatically reloaded in the browser when the Vite development server is running.

 ## Navigation menu

 Let's take a moment to add a link to the navigation menu provided by Breeze.